Artintek/ChartTracking/README.md

 # ChartTracking
-Find the location of patient charts.
+Find the location of objects.

 Currently I got an RFID sensor detecting tags when one comes within reach.